swelouise/swelouise.github.io/index.md

                     <div class="col-lg-6 order-lg-1">
                         <div class="p-5">
                             <h2 class="display-4">Entry-level Professional</h2>
                             <p>Since graduating in 2019 with a bachelor's in Information Systems and narrowing my focus to data and improving processes, I've worked as a data governance analyst in government and industry settings.
-Currently, I recently graduated with a master's in Business Analytics and am working full-time as a data governance analyst for Nike. </p>
+I recently graduated with a master's in Business Analytics and am working full-time as a data governance analyst for Nike. </p>
                         </div>
                     </div>
                 </div>